 Discussion

-In Experiment 2, we found an overall preference in AIC terms for the spatiotemporal model.
+In Experiment 2, we found an overall preference in AIC terms for the spatiotemporal model of response intrusions.
 When the models were fit to response error data, the data from three of five participants were best fit by the spatiotemporal model, with the exceptions being Participant 2 and Participant 5, who illustrate the range of individual differences when the data are considered at a participant level.
 Participant 2 is notable for having low response error overall and fewer non target responses but potentially being more sensitive to the word-based similarity between items when intrusions do occur, as suggested by a preference for the orthographic model.
 In contrast, Participant 5 responded with greater overall error, and was better fit by the flat intrusion gradient model.

 When comparing the diffusion variants of the models, all five participants are best fit by the spatiotemporal model.
 The main reason for the spatiotemporal model’s advantage over the alternative models was its ability to predict the RT and the proportion of guessed responses with high error compared to the temporal and flat gradient models which overpredicted high error responses.
 In addition to the lower estimate for the proportion of uniform guesses, intrusions in the spatiotemporal model are also more likely to come from near non targets, which reduces the contribution of further intrusions which yield high error responses.